 Basically, alcohol impairs testosterone synthesis by interfering with all three glands (e.g., damaging Leydig cells in the testes - the part where testosterone is produced) .

 Furthermore, when you drink and your liver metabolizes ethanol (alcohol), the amount of coenzyme NAD+, responsible for testosterone production, lowers.
-It happens because NAD+ prioritizes aiding alcohol metabolism rather than testosterone synthesis .
+It happens because NAD+ prioritizes aiding alcohol metabolism rather than testosterone synthesis, according to the NIAAA .

 “Drinking alcohol has a swift response on testosterone production.
 You don’t have to be drinking for a very long time to see negative impacts.”

 - Jonathan Valdez, RDN & Owner of Genki Nutrition